MozhganKhanjanianpak/TransientSynapticMemory/memory_analysis/README.md

 ## sample_output/

-Contains a sample ensemble simulation.
+Contains a sample single-run output, to be used by analyse_single_run.ipynb, and a ensemble simulation.

 These files allow the user to execute all notebooks immediately without running the C++ simulations.